-Figure 10.
+Figure 17.
 Blighted property in the Area

-J. Traffic
+J Traffic

-Figure 11.
+Figure 18.
 2017 Traffic Flow Map.
 Provided by MRCOG

-Much of the MR Area is defined by the fact that both 2nd and 4th Streets are vehicular transportation major pathways that connect the north and much of the Westside with Downtown Albuquerque.
-Much of the traffic activity through the area occurs during peak hours, on the morning and afternoon commutes to and from the Downtown employment center, congestion causing major traffic flows intersections.
-Daily approximately average between 18,000 to 22,000 and 14,000 to 22,000 vehicles per day on 2nd and 4th Streets, respectively, as can been seen on Figure 10.
+Much of the MR Area is defined by the fact that both 2nd and 4th Streets are major transportation vehicular pathways that connect the north and much of the Westside with Downtown Albuquerque.
+Much of the traffic activity through the area occurs during peak hours, on the morning and afternoon commutes to and from the Downtown employment center, causing congestion major traffic intersections.
+Daily flows average between approximately 18,000 to 22,000 and 14,000 to 22,000 vehicles per day on 2nd and 4th Streets, respectively, as can been seen on Figure 18.
 Both 2nd and 4th Streets are vital to the success of the MR Area, and reducing excessive vehicle speeds, improving circulation and efficiency of traffic movement could benefit the area without causing a reduction in the overall capacity of the roadways.

-K. Public Right of Way
+K Public Right of Way